 Hope you have enjoyed reading the love story of Sultan Baz Bahadur of Mandu and his Hindu wife Rani Rupmati, one of my earlier posts.
 It is one of the famous love stories in Indian history.
 Here is another Hindu-Muslim love story from the course of history—the love story of Khizr Khan, son of Ala-ud-din Khilji, and the Rajput Princess Dewal Devi (or Dewal Rani).
 The story dates back to the early 1300s.
 Ala-ud-din Khilji was the Sultan of Delhi from 1296 to 1316.
 The story begins with Ala-ud-din's conquest of Gujarat.
 In those days, Gujarat was ruled by Rai Karan Dev (1296-1297) of Vaghela dynasty, who was the last Hindu ruler of Gujarat.

 Ala-ud-din Khilji's Conquest of Gujarat (1299): Ala-ud-din Khilji sent a large army under his brother Ulugh Khan and his general Nusrat Khan to conquer Gujarat and to destroy the idol of Somnath (which had been again set up after the time of Mahmud of Ghazni).
 Unable to withstand them, Rai Karan fled from his capital Nahrwala, while all his treasures fell into the hands of Mohammedans, including his beautiful wife Kamla Devi.
 Nusrat Khan then proceeded to Cambay (Khambhat) and collected a large booty.
 Kafur, a handsome slave, who afterwards gained great distinction under the title of Malik Naib Kafur Hazar-dinari, was a part of that booty.
 Ala-ud-din, on seeing the beautiful Kamla Devi, took her into the harem.
-When Rai Karan was defeated, he took refuge at the court of Raja Ramadeva (also known as Ramachandra Yadava) of Devagiri (also known as Daulatabad; now in Maharashtra) with his two daughters.
+After his defeat Rai Karan took refuge at the court of Raja Ramadeva (also known as Ramachandra Yadava) of Devagiri (also known as Daulatabad; now in Maharashtra) with his two daughters.
 The eldest daughter died soon; and the second daughter Dewal Devi was six months old at that time [according to Amir Khusru.
 But this is a mistake].
 Kamla Devi, now the favorite wife of Ala-ud-din, begged him that Dewal Devi should be made over to her.

 Capture of Dewal Devi (1306): With the aid of Ramadeva, Rai Karan reoccupied the district of Buglana in Gujarat.
 Ala-ud-din sent Malik Kafur to the Deccan and demanded the custody of Dewal Devi from Rai Karan, but he refused.
 Alp Khan (Ala-ud-din's brother-in-law) was ordered to advance with his army from Gujarat to join Malik Kafur.
 Rai Karan was successful in opposing Alp Khan's troops from advancing further for two months.
 At this time, Singhana or Shankaradeva, the eldest son of Ramadeva, who had long wished to marry Dewal Devi, sent his brother Bhimadeva to Rai Karan and persuaded him that if he would deliver Dewal Devi over to him, the Delhi troops in despair would return to their own country.
 Rai Karan had not given consent for the marriage since the Yadavas were not Rajputs.
 However, on this occasion he was compelled to accept the proposal and Dewal Devi was handed over to the care of Bhimadeva.
 On hearing this, Alp Khan, determined to secure the Princess before her departure.
 While Alp Khan was halting among the mountains to refresh his army, some of the soldiers went to see the famous Ellora Caves that was near to Devagiri.
 Then they came across some Maratha troops.
 It was the retinue of Bhimadeva who was conveying his brother's bride to Devagiri.
 In the following engagement, Bhimadeva's troops were defeated and Dewal Devi was seized and made over to her mother at Delhi.